Pinoccio/hardware-backpack-template/documentation/Backpackbus Protocol.rst

 address was sent keeps paying attention, all other slaves drop off the bus until the next reset signal.

-If the master sends the special address 255 (0xff) all slaves will forget their current address (if any) and switch into bus enumeration mode to get a new address.
+If the master sends the special address 254 (0xfe) all slaves will forget their current address (if any) and switch into bus enumeration mode to get a new address.

-Valid slave addresses are 1 to 127 (0x7f).
+Valid slave addresses are 0 to 127 (0x7f).
 Addresses 128 (0x80) to
-255 (0xff) are reserved for broadcast commands and potentially other future uses.
+254 (0xfe) are reserved for broadcast commands and potentially other future uses.

 Slaves can assume that the master will never enumerate more than 128 devices, so they do not need to check if their address would become invalid.

-When a slave receives an unknown broadcast command, it should drop off the bus and not send any handshaking bits.
+When a slave receives an unknown command, it should drop off the bus and not send any handshaking bits.

 .. admonition:: Rationale: Number of slaves

         This approach allows 128 slaves to be connected to the bus, which should be plenty.
 Also, it allows checking bit 7 to distinguish between address and broadcast command, which might be useful at some point.
-Having 128 possible broadcast commands available is probably more then ever needed, though.
+Having 127 possible broadcast commands available is probably more then ever needed, though.

-        Address 0 is reserved so there is at least one value that is never a valid address, which might be useful for implementations.
+        Address 255 is reserved so there is at least one value that is never a valid address, which might be useful for implementations.

 =============  =====================
 Adress         Meaning
 =============  =====================
-0              Reserved
+0 - 127        Slave addresses
-1 - 127        Slave addresses
+128 - 253      Reserved
-128 - 254      Reserved
+254            Start enumeration
-255            Start enumeration
+255            Reserved
 =============  =====================

 =================